ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 		# ls -la

-9. Delete the old volume and the two snapshots (both unencrypted and encrypted)
+8. Delete the old encrypted volume and the unencrypted snapshots